Distributed Wind 2025

-Whether you want to learn about distributed wind or are already committed to the industry, Distributed Wind 2024 is THE annual business conference for the industry.
-This year marks the tenth annual event where the leaders of the distributed and community wind industry convene in Washington, DC to showcase this sector of the wind industry to an audience of policy makers, agency staff, and renewable energy industry leaders.
+Whether you want to learn about distributed wind or are already committed to the industry, Distributed Wind 2025 is THE annual business conference for the industry.
+This year marks the 11th annual event where the leaders of the distributed and community wind industry convene in Washington, DC to showcase this sector of the wind industry to an audience of policy makers, agency staff, and renewable energy industry leaders.
 Attend to learn from and network with a broadened audience that wants to explore the industry’s approach for creating business opportunities in the growing on-site power sector.

 Who attends?